keu/docs/astro/cli/get-started.md

 The default Astro project structure includes a collection of folders and files that you can use to run and customize Airflow.
 For this tutorial, you only need to know the following files and folders:

 - `/dags`: A directory of DAG files.
 Each Astro project includes two example DAGs: `example-dag-basic` and `example-dag-advanced`.
 For more information on DAGs, see [Introduction to Airflow DAGs](https://www.astronomer.io/guides/dags/).
-- `Dockerfile`: This is where you specify your Astro Runtime, which a runtime environment that includes Apache Airflow and is built by Astronomer.
+- `Dockerfile`: This is where you specify your version of Astro Runtime, which is a runtime environment that includes Apache Airflow and is built by Astronomer.
 The CLI generates new Astro projects with the latest version of Runtime, which is equivalent to the latest version of Airflow.
 For advanced use cases, you can also configure this file with Docker-based commands to run locally at build time.

 ## Step 2: Start Airflow

 Now that you have an Astro project ready, the next step is to actually start Airflow on your machine.
-In your terminal, open your Astro project directory and run the following command to start Airflow:
+In your terminal, open your Astro project directory and run the following command:

 ```sh
 astro dev start
 ```

 Starting Airflow for the first time can take 2 to 5 minutes.
-Once your local environment is ready the CLI automatically opens your default web browser to the Airflow UI at `https://localhost:8080`.
+Once your local environment is ready, the CLI automatically opens a new tab or window in your default web browser to the Airflow UI at `https://localhost:8080`.

 :::info